One unit of credit equals four semester hours.

 A study of the basic concepts of accounting and financial management and their applications to business processes, business analysis and business decisions.
 This course is not open to majors in business.
-It is open to students desiring to minor in business administration
+It is open to students who plan to minor in business administration.

 BUS 271 Introduction to Global Business

 This course is designed to provide a basic understanding of the various facets of international business.
 Starting with basic trade theories, it covers the mechanics of the foreign exchange market, international finance and accounting, marketing, cultural differences, and management strategy under the international environment, organizational structure and practices of the multinational company and international institutional arrangements.
-The course is taught from the state-of-the-art perspective with discussions on current economic and business problems.
+The course is taught using state-of-the-art techniques with discussions on current economic and business problems.

 BUS 301 Introduction to Logistics and Supply Chain Management

 This course provides an introduction to the planning and execution of all activities involved in the upstream and downstream aspects of a firm’s supply chain.
 Upstream activities include, but are not limited to, sourcing and procurement, capacity planning, production operations, and related logistics activities.
-Downstream activities include, but are not limited to, distribution, transportation, product delivery and customer service and demand forecasting.
-The emphasis is on the collaboration and coordination with all players in a firm’s supply chain.
+Downstream activities include, but are not limited to, distribution, transportation, product delivery and customer service, and demand forecasting.
+The emphasis is on collaboration and coordination with all players in a firm’s supply chain.
 Special emphasis is placed on the functional areas of logistics such as customer service, transportation, inventory control, warehousing and packaging.
-Fall Term, Evening; Spring Term, Day.
+Fall Term, evening; Spring Term, day.

 BUS 302 Supply Chain Management I: Purchasing, Inventory Planning and Upstream Supply Chain Management

 This course provides a survey of the principal processes in upstream operations of an organization and their interfaces to each other and to other processes.
-In the area of purchasing the course covers the fundamentals of sourcing, procurement, inbound logistics including warehousing and transportation and supplier management.
-Inventory management, production planning and scheduling of operations, material handling, quality assurance, safety and related topics are key elements of this course.
+In the area of purchasing, the course covers the fundamentals of sourcing, procurement and inbound logistics, including warehousing and transportation and supplier management.
+Key elements of this course include inventory management, production planning, scheduling of operations, material handling, quality assurance, safety and related topics.
 Prerequisite: BUS 301.
-Fall Term, Evening.
+Fall Term, evening.

 BUS 303 Supply Chain Management II: Manufacturing, Distribution and Downstream Supply Chain Management

 This course provides planning and analysis of the principal processes in the downstream operations of an organization and their interfaces to each other and to other business processes.
-Sales and operations planning processes including demand forecasting methods and how these drive production planning and procurement, manufacturing operational decisions including outsourcing, warehousing and distribution of products including logistics and transportation, product delivery and customer service and reverse logistics are key topics in this course.
+This course focuses on sales and operations planning processes, including demand forecasting methods and how these drive production planning and procurement, manufacturing operational decisions including outsourcing, warehousing and distribution of products including logistics and transportation, product delivery and customer service and reverse logistics.
 Prerequisite: BUS 301.
-Spring Term, Evening.
+Spring Term, evening.